How to get permission to hunt on private land in the UK

 7) Getting permission for shotguns and bullet rifles is always harder

-Getting shot with an air rifle at 50 meters will just annoy someone, were as a .22 bolt action rifle could snipe someone through the head at 200 meters.
-A farmer who knows about guns will feel much better about letting someone with a puny air rifle on their land than a bolt ation rifle of many times the power.
+Getting shot with an air rifle at 50 meters will just annoy someone, whereas a .22 bolt action rifle could snipe someone through the head at 200 meters.
+A farmer who knows about guns will feel much better about letting someone with a puny air rifle on their land than a bolt action rifle of many times the power.

-There is also the noise issue, as air rifles are very quiet and can be used in the next field over to livestock without scaring them to much, were as a shotgun cannot.
-The higher your reputation the higher the chance of getting permission, but dont be offended if someone says no to a very loud shotgun going off on their property.
+There is also the noise issue, as air rifles are very quiet and can be used in the next field over to livestock without scaring them too much, whereas a shotgun cannot.
+The higher your reputation the higher the chance of getting permission, but don’t be offended if someone says no to a very loud shotgun going off on their property.